l4nz8/q_play/README.md

 ## Installation
 🐍 Python 3.10 is recommended.
 Other versions may work but have not been tested.

-You also need to install Tensorboard and have it aktive in the terminal to monitor the logged metrics.
 It also is recommended to use cuda for training, which you must install manually for your individual GPU.

 Download and install: